 What do I say if a student tells me they went to the Counseling Center and...

 ...they were turned away or referred off-campus?
 No student is turned away from the Counseling Center.
-Any student can schedule an intake or consultation, or come in during walk-in hours.
+Any student can schedule an initial consultation appointment or come in during drop-in hours.
 However, many students require services that can not be met by a university counseling center.
 In a student's first appointment at the Counseling Center, the student and clinician will discuss the student's current concerns and also what sort of continuing support the student might need.
 Sometimes, the student needs services that are readily available to them at the Counseling Center, such as crisis intervention, time-limited individual counseling, group therapy, a workshop, or self-help materials.
 Sometimes, however, a student needs services that are not available at the Center, particularly if the student requires treatment that is specialized (e.g., an inpatient or day treatment program, a drug detoxification program), more immediate (e.g., emergency psychiatric treatment, a counseling service not immediately available at the Center), extensive (e.g., coordinated medical and psychotherapeutic treatment, year-round treatment availability), or intensive (e.g., multiple-sessions-weekly psychotherapy, long-term, on-call psychiatric services).
 In such cases, the clinician works with the student to help them get connected to appropriate, affordable, accessible off-campus care.
 Students of limited funds generally find that insurance benefits or local sliding-fee resources help with the costs.
 The student's original clinician will continue to support the student while working to connect with the particular services that will meet that student's needs.

 ...they were put on a waiting list?
 Students never need to wait for counseling.
-If the Center cannot provide an appropriate clinician, or none of the available hours fit the student's schedule, the student's intake clinician will work with the student to connect with appropriate off-campus care.
+If the Center cannot provide an appropriate clinician, or none of the available hours fit the student's schedule, the student's initial clinician will work with the student to connect them with appropriate off-campus care.
 The Center allows students to choose to wait for the next available Center hour that fits into their schedule rather than connecting with immediately-available off-campus care, provided the student is appropriate for counseling at the Center and does not need more immediate, specialized, intensive, or extensive care.
-While students wait for an opening that fits their schedule, their intake clinician is in periodic touch with them to see how they are doing and to help them connect with immediate services if they decide at any point that they would like to get started in counseling right away.
+While students wait for an opening that fits their schedule, their initial clinician is in periodic touch with them to see how they are doing and to help them connect with immediate services if they decide at any point that they would like to get started in counseling right away.

 ...they didn't find it helpful?
 If a student did not feel comfortable about their conversation with a particular clinician at the Center, they are welcome to make another appointment with a different clinician with whom they may feel more comfortable.
 If students have other complaints about their Counseling Center experience, please do not hesitate to give them the name and phone number of the Director (Dr. Traci Callandrillo), at x3500, who will try to resolve whatever concerns they may have.